oss-generic/process/docs/MergingPrs.md

 **Who can merge?**
 A PR is to be merged by the author of the PR if the author has commit privileges.
 Else it should be merged by the main reviewer.

+  > PRs that can be merged online without any further testing and post-merge clean up can be merged by the PM
+  > immediately after PM's approval.

 **When to merge?**
 Merging to `master` or `release` branches requires approval from the Project Manager (PM).